 Patient-satisfaction surveys have become an integral part of measuring and improving the delivery of patient-centered care.6 These surveys measure patients’ perception of communication, respectfulness, and responsiveness by providers and healthcare systems.
 Improved patient satisfaction is associated with increased patient adherence, increased patient follow-up, lower utilization of services, lower annual charges, and lower mortality rates.7–9 It is thought to provide important incremental information on quality of care beyond the clinical performance metrics.9 In 2005, the Centers for Medicare and Medicaid Services (CMS) developed the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) patient satisfaction survey.10 More than 4500 acute-care hospitals in the United States routinely send this survey to a random subset of their discharged patients.
 The results are publicly reported and empower patients to make informed choices about selecting providers.
 Payments to hospitals are now linked to performance on this metric.11 Hospital leaders devote substantial resources to improve their performance in this area.
 The HCAHPS survey results are publicly available through the CMS on their “Hospital Compare” website.12

-A hospital's performance on the HCAHPS affects its ...
+A hospital's performance on the HCAHPS ...